swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 | Number of signatures           | 1                                                         |
 | Certificate                    | Certificate that contains the signing key.
 It is up to the registry to define the certificate policy (e.g., trusted root(s)). |

-The signature, represented in CMS, will be base64-encoded then included as part of the "create a package release" API request.
+The signature, represented in CMS, will be included as part of the "create a package release" API request.

 A registry receiving such signed package will: